AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

   This can happen due to a permissions issue, and the `~/Library/Application Support/Adobe/CCWebAddOn` doesn't get created.
 This can be fixed by creating the folder and modifying the permissions to allow write.

-### Did the mime type for an exported PDF returned from the `createRenditions` method change?
+### What mime type is returned from a PDF that was exported with the `createRenditions` method?

-  Yes, an unexpected change was made in Adobe Express core to the mime type returned when you generate a PDF using the export [`createRenditions`](../references/addonsdk/app-document.md#createrenditions) method.
-In the past it would return `application/pdf`, but currently it returns `text/plain`.
-This is something to be aware of if you are inspecting the mime type in the response and failing if it's anything other than `application/pdf`.
+  The mime type returned from a PDF generated using the [`createRenditions`](../references/addonsdk/app-document.md#createrenditions) API is `application/pdf`.

 ### The latest version of the CLI is not automatically installing when I run the `npx` command to create a new add-on.